dzangolab/fastify/packages/s3/README.md

 });
 ```

 **Note**: Register the `multipartParserPlugin` if you're using GraphQL or both GraphQL and REST, as it's required.
-Make sure to place the registration of the `multipartParserPlugin` above the `mercuriusPlugin`.
+Make sure to place the registration of the `multipartParserPlugin` above the `graphqlPlugin`.

 ## Configuration